Updated: Oct 13

-In Lake Hartwell Country, our region is rich in natural resources that make us one of the premiere outdoor getaway destinations in the Southeast, and one of the best ways to get outside and play is in our State Parks.
+In Lake Hartwell Country, our region is rich in natural resources that make us one of the premier outdoor getaway destinations in the Southeast, and one of the best ways to get outside and play is in our State Parks.
 We want to introduce you to three of the lesser-known state parks in our region, and tell you why they're definitely worth a visit!

 Keowee-Toxaway State Park